 - Explain that getting vaccines sometimes feels like a poke or a pinch in the upper arm or thigh and that their job is to hold very still so they stay safe.
 Reassure them that the pinch will go away very quickly.
 It’s a typical reaction for children to cry or become mad or upset upon hearing this information.
 It is still important for most children to be prepared for this experience.
 Focus on things they have a choice in.

 - Try saying, “It’s OK to feel upset about this.
 Together, let’s figure out a way we can make it as easy as possible.”

 - Think about pain management options for your child.
 Talk with your healthcare provider about your options.

-- Ask what would help him hold still and have him bring that to the visit.
+- Ask what would help them hold still and have them bring that to the visit.
 Some children like to bring a special toy or blanket, electronic devices or anything that typically helps to calm them.
-This may help him feel more in control.
+This may help them feel more in control.

 - Some children respond well to incentives such as stickers, healthy treats, or a special activity with their caregiver.
 It’s best to set this up ahead of time.
 If done in the moment, this becomes a bribe which is not as effective.

 - Example: “If you try your hardest to hold still and follow directions during your doctor’s visit, we will go to the park afterward.”

 - Let them know you will be with them the whole time (give teens a choice) and it’s OK to not like getting vaccines, but their job is to hold very still.